Edgar Allan Poe: Military career

-Poe was finally discharged on April 15, 1829, after securing a replacement to finish his enlisted term for him.
-Before entering West Point, he moved to Baltimore for a time to stay with his widowed aunt Maria Clemm, her daughter Virginia Eliza Clemm (Poe's first cousin), his brother Henry, and his invalid grandmother Elizabeth Cairnes Poe.
-In September of that year, Poe received "the very first words of encouragement I ever remember to have heard" in a review of his poetry by influential critic John Neal, prompting Poe to dedicate one of the poems to Neal in his second book Al Aaraaf, Tamerlane and Minor Poems, published in Baltimore in 1829.
+Poe was finally discharged on April 15, 1829, after securing a replacement to finish his enlistment.
+Before entering West Point, he moved to Baltimore, where he stayed with his widowed aunt, Maria Clemm, her daughter Virginia Eliza Clemm (Poe's first cousin), his brother Henry, and his invalid grandmother Elizabeth Cairnes Poe.
+That September, Poe received "the very first words of encouragement I ever remember to have heard" in a review of his poetry by influential critic John Neal, which prompted Poe to dedicate one of the poems to Neal in his second book, Al Aaraaf, Tamerlane and Minor Poems, published in Baltimore in 1829.

 Poe traveled to West Point and matriculated as a cadet on July 1, 1830.
 In October 1830, Allan married his second wife Louisa Patterson.
-The marriage and bitter quarrels with Poe over the children born to Allan out of extramarital affairs led to the foster father finally disowning Poe.
-Poe decided to leave West Point by purposely getting court-martialed.
-On February 8, 1831, he was tried for gross neglect of duty and disobedience of orders for refusing to attend formations, classes, or church.
-He tactically pleaded not guilty to induce dismissal, knowing that he would be found guilty.
+This marriage and the bitter quarrels with Poe over children born to Allan out of extramarital affairs led to the foster father finally disowning Poe.
+Poe then decided to leave West Point by intentionally getting court-martialed.
+On February 8, 1831, he was tried for gross neglect of duty and disobedience of orders for refusing to attend formations, classes, and church.
+Knowing he would be found guilty, Poe pleaded not guilty to the charges in order to induce dismissal.

-Poe left for New York in February 1831 and released a third volume of poems, simply titled Poems.
-The book was financed with help from his fellow cadets at West Point, many of whom donated 75 cents to the cause, raising a total of $170.
-They may have been expecting verses similar to the satirical ones Poe had written about commanding officers.
-It was printed by Elam Bliss of New York, labeled as "Second Edition", and including a page saying, "To the U.S. Corps of Cadets this volume is respectfully dedicated".
-The book once again reprinted the long poems "Tamerlane" and "Al Aaraaf" but also six previously unpublished poems, including early versions of "To Helen", "Israfel", and "The City in the Sea".
-Poe returned to Baltimore to his aunt, brother, and cousin in March 1831.
-His elder brother Henry had been in ill health, in part due to problems with alcoholism, and he died on August 1, 1831.
+Poe left for New York in February 1831 and then released a third volume of poems, simply titled, Poems.
+The book was financed with help from his fellow cadets at West Point, some of whom donated as much as 75 cents to the cause.
+The total raised was approximately $170.
+They may have been expecting verses similar to the satirical ones Poe had written about commanding officers in the past.
+The book was printed by Elam Bliss of New York, labeled as "Second Edition", and included a page saying, "To the U.S. Corps of Cadets this volume is respectfully dedicated".
+It once again reprinted the somewhat lengthy poems, "Tamerlane", and "Al Araaf", while also including six previously unpublished poems, conspicuous among which are, "To Helen", and "The City in the Sea".
+Poe returned to Baltimore and to his aunt, brother, and cousin in March 1831.
+His elder brother Henry had been seriously ill for some time, in part due to complications resulting from alcoholism, and he died on August 1, 1831.